Kawasaki Heavy Industries & CRRC Qingdao Sifang C151C: Design

-The C151C is the first and only MRT rolling stock to be fitted with tip-up seats until April 2021 when the second batch of the CT251 trains entered service in tandem with the opening of the Thomson–East Coast Line Stage 2.
+The C151C was the first and only MRT rolling stock to be fitted with tip-up seats until April 2021 when the second batch of the T251 trains entered service in tandem with the opening of the Thomson–East Coast Line Stage 2.

-The C151C retains the design and specifications from the earlier C151B trains but spots LTA's new corporate livery already introduced on the C951(A) trains, incorporating green and red stripes against a black and white background.
+The C151C retains the design and specifications from the earlier C151B trains but sports LTA's new corporate livery already introduced on the C951 trains, incorporating green and red stripes (representing the colours of the North-South and East-West MRT lines) against the black and white background.

 The C151C is the second train type to be equipped with STARIS 2.0, which consists of two LCD screens displaying travel information and advertisements.
 Travel information includes upcoming stations and door closing warnings.

-The C151C features an improved current collector device which can report information to the Train Integrated Management System (TIMS) if any collector shoe is sheared off the bogie.